INOVA-Technology/Conquest/README.md

 To play, download the source and run `./conquest`

-It's still in progress so it's lacking in many ways, but free to try it out and give feedback.
+It's still in progress, but free to try it out and give feedback.

 Contributions are appreciated, but please create a new branch before you do so.
 And please add your code in [1TBS (1 True Block Style)](http://en.wikipedia.org/wiki/1TBS#Variant:_1TBS)